yelled3/missinglink-keras-tutorial1/docs/missinglink-keras-tutorial1.md

 # Getting Started

+## Prerequisites

+To run this tutorial you will need a MissingLink account.
+If don't already have one, please head to the MissingLink [website](https://missinglink.ai) and sign up.

 ## First Thing’s First

 <!--- TODO: Do we need to create a project first?
 Or is one created for us by default?) --->